EventStore/documentation/docs/v6/event-sourcing/entities-as-streams.md

 ```

 We can now change the `Order` class to inherit from the `Entity` class, and the
 code will compile.
-However, you'd notice that the entity state doesn't change
+However, notice that the entity state doesn't change
 when we produce a new event.
 It might be not a problem if we only produce one
 event when handling a command, but that's not always the case.
 For example,
 when adding a new item we could produce two events: `ItemAdded` and `TotalUpdated`
 to make state changes more explicit and atomic.
 In some cases, the code that
-produces consequent events, still being in the same transaction, need to know
+produces consequent events, but still being in the same transaction, need to know
 the new entity state, changed by the previous event.
 Therefore, we need to
 mutate the state in-process when we apply each event.

 ### Using events to mutate state

 Let's first implement the method that mutates the entity state using events.
 It's common to call this method `When`.
-So, we can add an abstract method to
+We can add an abstract method to
 the base class and ensure it's called when we add new events to the list
 of changes: